ArielAncer/JavaTokenizer/README.md

-# JavaTokenizer
+# Parser
-A lexical analyzer that analyzes a specific language provided in EBNF form.
+A parser that analyzes a text file with regard to a specific language provided in EBNF form.